Harsh311001/Zepto-SQL-Queries/README.md

 - Estimated Revenue for each category
 - Products where MRP is greater than ₹500 and discount is less than 10%.
 - Top 5 categories offering the highest average discount percentage.
-- Cancellations and return rate analytics
+- The price per gram for products above 100g and sort by best value.

 🚀 Author
 Harsh Bardhan Gupta